patiencemanzen/memo_ai/README.md

 - **Noise Reduction**: Reduces noise and artifacts in scanned or compressed photos.
 - **Face Enhancement**: Restores facial details in blurry or old portraits.

-## 🔧 How AI Helps with Image Restoration
+## 🧠 How Memo Helps with Image Restoration

 AI models are used to: